cambridge-ceu/csd3/systems/ceuadmin.md

 # ceuadmin

 The CEU software repository is here, **/usr/local/Cluster-Apps/ceuadmin/**.
-As of November 2022, the list is as follows,
+The current list is as follows,

 ```
   [1] "ABCtoolbox"          "akt"                 "alpine"